Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 We'll email this recipe to you, so you can come back to it later!

-Why you’ll love this Cottage Cheese Mashed Potatoes Recipe:
+Why You’ll Love this Cottage Cheese Mashed Potatoes Recipe:

 Potatoes, cottage cheese, butter, dill, chives, garlic powder, salt on wooden board.

-Potatoes – You can make these mashed potatoes and cottage cheese with any kind of potatoes you have at home!
+• Potatoes – You can make these mashed potatoes and cottage cheese with any kind of potatoes you have at home!
 But if you’re planning ahead, Yukon gold potatoes or russet potatoes will give you the fluffiest, creamiest results and are the best choice for any mashed potato recipe.
 I used Australian Sebago potatoes this time, which are sort of close to American russets.

-Butter – because we are talking about mashed potatoes here 😀.
+• Butter – because we are talking about mashed potatoes here 😀.
 You need butter in mashed potatoes to get that traditional mashed potato taste.
 Unsalted is best, because it allows you to control the saltiness.
 Some cottage cheeses have a lot of salt in them, so don’t add any salt until the very end, and then taste test the whole thing.

 Yukon Gold and Russet are your best bets for these mashed potatoes with whipped cottage cheese, but you can definitely use any potato you have at home.
-Here is a table that summarizes the differences at a glace.
+Here is a table that summarizes the differences at a glance.

 Table comparing yukon gold, russet and red potatoes.